-Some employees become enthusiastic during training programs, but are shackled by suboptimal practices inherent in the organizational culture.
-Unfortunately, many companies are committed to the erroneous “Just be positive and it will all work out fine” paradigm, and are unaware of the supreme power of Optimal Thinking (superlative realism).
-They don’t know how to implement consistent Optimal Thinking to empower their people to contribute their best, and optimize their organization.
+Some employees become enthusiastic during training programs.
+But they are shackled by practices inherent in the suboptimal organizational culture.
+Unfortunately, many companies live by the wishful “Just be positive and it will all work out fine” paradigm.
+They are unaware of the supreme power of Optimal Thinking (realistic optimization).

 From Bad to Best, Good to Best, and Great to Best

-We consult with leaders to develop the wisest strategic operational plan based on your organization’s current challenges (turnaround, transformation or growth).
+Our seasoned team consults with your leaders to develop the best operational plan.
+The plan best addresses your organization’s current challenges (business turnaround, transformation or growth).

-We offer retreats for CEO’s and leaders, with weekly, monthly, or quarterly follow up to optimize strategic planning and execution.
-We pinpoint and prioritize suboptimal issues, utilizing Optimal Thinking collaboratively to best resolve them.
+We conduct retreats for CEO’s and leaders.
+Our team follows up (weekly, monthly or quarterly) to optimize strategic planning and execution.
+We rank suboptimal issues, then use Optimal Thinking collaboratively to best resolve them.

 You can introduce Optimal Thinking into your company at the level that works best for you.
-You can even pilot a “Best Place to Work” optimization program and measure results against a control group.
-Other teams and departments usually note the results and want to duplicate them.
+Simply pilot a “Best Place to Work” optimization program and measure outcomes against a control group.
+Other teams and departments will notice the results and want to replicate them.